jan-revay/initPC/README.md

 R_C1 ∘ (R_C1 ∘ S) = R_C1 ∘ S
 ```

-TODO
+Yes, the refresh command should be idempotent.
+This is also partly verified in CI via GitHub actions (TODO make sure).

-### 4. Does runing the `refresh` command after a change in this repo on a new machine produce an equivalent state to running `refresh` on an existing machine?
+### 4. Does running the `refresh` command after a change in this repo on a new machine produce an equivalent state to running `refresh` on an existing machine?

 In general no.